 Berwick's Elizabethan Walls are the only example of bastioned town walls in Britain and one of the best preserved examples in Europe.
 When built in 1558 - designed to keep out the marauding Scots who regularly laid claim to the town - it was the most expensive undertaking of England's Golden Age.

-Walking around the town walls takes about 45 minutes and is a great way to witness Berwick's turbulent history at first hand.
-You can also take in stunning views over the town and look out towards the wide sandy beaches of the North Sea and the Tweed estuary with its colony of mute swans.
+The walls were built to an Italian design and contained bastions which were designed to allow gunfire covering every part of the wall.
+Outside the curtain wall and bastions, there were wide water-filled ditches to deter potential invaders.Walking around the town walls takes about 45 minutes and is a great way to discover Berwick's turbulent history You can also take in stunning views over the town and look out towards the wide sandy beaches of the North Sea and the Tweed estuary with its colony of mute swans.

 Many of The Lowry Trail panels are on the Walls - Follow in L.S.Lowry's footsteps as you explore the town.

 The ramparts are open all year round - entry is free.

 Walked the walls several times during my stay and also went on Derek Sharman's tour.
 Worth doing that if you have time, meeting point is at the library/tourist information centre.
 As part of the tour, you get to go into places not normally open to the public e.g. gun powder building.
 Saw folk of all ages and abilities walking along the walls in all weathers.
 It's great they have been preserved, the views were fantastic.